-Primarily made for kids who are 6 years of age and younger, tee ball bats are very light in weight and are meant to hit off a tee ball only.
+Primarily made for kids six years of age and younger, tee ball bats are very light in weight and are meant to hit off a tee-ball only.

-Experts usually advice players to not use dimpled balls with their tee ball bats as such balls can cause damage to your bats.
-In order to select the right tee ball bat for your kid you need to look at the length as well as the weight.
-Generally, bats that are 25-26 inches in length and 15-16 oz in weight are recommended!
+Experts usually advise players not to use dimpled balls with their tee ball bats as such balls can cause damage to your bats.
+To select the right tee ball bat for your kid, you need to look at the length and weight.
+Generally, bats 25-26 inches in length and 15-16 oz in weight are recommended!

 Image Source: Pixabay